 - Andrew John Volstead (Kenyon, MN)

 Politician; Member of the United States House of Representatives for Minnesota (1903 – 1923).
 Volstead sponsored a bill that prohibited the manufacture, transportation, import, export, sale, and consumption of alcohol beginning in 1920.
 Formally called the “National Prohibition Act”, it was better known as the “Volstead Act” (18th Amendment) which established prohibition from 1919-1933.

-Individuals who were NOT born (or raised) in Minnesota, but came to Minnesota and have lived the rest of their lives here.
+Individuals who were NOT born (or raised) in Minnesota, but came to Minnesota and had a significant influence in the United States.